 ECHA points out that the registration contains neither infra-red (IR) nor nuclear magnetic resonance (NMR) spectral data which are required according to Annex VI, Section 2.3.5 of the REACH Regulation to support the indicated substance identity.
-Instead, the Registrant includes justifications for not providing this information.
-According to the justifications, the Registrant considers the required spectral data as scientifically unnecessary to identify the substance.
+The Registrant includes no justification for not providing this information.

-ECHA points out that IR and NMR spectral data is a standard requirement of Annex VI, Section 2.3.5.
-Contrary to the Registrant, ECHA regards the required spectral data as scientifically necessary for the identification of the registered substance for the following reasons:
+ECHA points out that IR and NMR spectral data are standard requirements of Annex VI, Section 2.3.5.
+ECHA regards the required spectral data as scientifically necessary for the identification of the registered substance for the following reasons:

 - The IR spectrum displays characteristic vibration bands of the molecules present in the substance.
-Although no functional groups might be present in the molecules indicated in the chemical name, alkanes such as n-alkanes have characteristic vibration bands which can be recorded in the spectrum.
-As a consequence, the IR spectrum provides information of the identity of the substance; and - An NMR spectrum, such as a 1H-NMR, may not necessarily enable the structure of single constituents to be established, due to the complexity of the UVCB substance, but it provides at least complementary information on the presence/absence of certain hydrocarbon classes.
+Although no functional groups might be present in the molecules indicated in the chemical name, the n-alkanes, isoalkanes, cyclics and aromatics have characteristic vibration bands which can be recorded in the spectrum.
+As a consequence, IR spectrum provides information on the identity of the substance; and - An NMR spectrum, such as a 1H-NMR, may not necessarily enable the structure of single constituents to be established, due to the complexity of the UVCB substance, but it provides at least complementary information on the presence/absence of certain hydrocarbon classes.